 Yes.
-Mexican employers are required to establish the following committees formed by a combination of employer and employee representatives:
+Mexican employers are required to establish the following committees formed by combinations of employer and employee representatives:

-- the safety and hygiene committee;
+- · a safety and hygiene committee;

-- the training committee (if there are more than 50 employees);
+- a training committee (if there are more than 50 employees);

-- the profit-sharing committee;
+- a profit-sharing committee;

-- the seniority and tenure committee; and
+- a seniority and tenure committee; and

-- the internal work regulations committee.
+- an internal work regulations committee.